victoresser/victoresser/README.md

-- 👋 Hi, I’m @victorelfreak
+- 👋 Hi, I’m @victoresser
 - 👀 I’m interested in learn to code
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on APIs